Wall Street retreats, S&P 500 still set for best November ever

-(Reuters) - Wall Street’s main indexes dipped on Monday as investors paused to take stock of a stellar month ahead of crucial economic reports this week.
+(Reuters) - Wall Street’s main indexes dipped on Monday as investors paused following a sharp rally that has put the S&P 500 on course for its best November ever.

-Nine of the 11 major S&P 500 sectors were trading lower, with energy the biggest decliner in early trading.
-Oil majors including Exxon Mobil, Chevron and ConocoPhillips fell between 1.8% and 2.5%, tracking a decline in crude prices.
+All of the 11 major S&P 500 sectors were trading lower, with energy leading losses, tracking a decline in crude prices.
+[O/R]

 IHS Markit topped gains on the benchmark S&P 500 after data giant S&P Global agreed to buy the financial information provider in a $44 billion deal, which will be the biggest corporate acquisition of 2020.

-Analysts said the month-end rebalancing of portfolios also played into on Monday’s weakness as investors cash in on gains after a strong month marked by updates of COVID-19 vaccines making headway and hopes of a swift economic rebound next year.
+Month-end rebalancing of portfolios played into Monday’s weakness, analysts said, as investors cash in on gains after a strong month marked by updates of COVID-19 vaccines making headway and hopes of a swift economic rebound next year.

 U.S. Health Secretary Alex Azar on Monday said the first two vaccines against the novel coronavirus could be available to Americans before Christmas.